Close

 Installation Process & Timeline: What a Professional Workflow Looks Like

 A roof replacement feels dramatically different when the process is explained clearly.
 Clear does not mean unrealistic promises about weather.
-It means you understand the sequence, the checkpoints, and how the team protects the home at each stage.
+It means you understand the sequence, checkpoints, and how the team protects the home at each stage.
 A professional workflow also reduces surprises because deck issues and transition decisions are handled transparently.

 2. Scope planning with options for materials, ventilation, and perimeter details.